evildmp/vurt/articles/telling-story.rst

 How to tell a story in an interview
 ===================================

-At the start of an interview with a candidate, I often remind that that though I'll be asking them questions, *this is not an interrogation*, it's a two-way conversation - and they are inteviewing us too.

-Still, this is largely *our* interview of *them*, and the agenda is mostly ours.
-I'll be the one asking most of the questions.
-(If it's a written interview, we'll be asking *all* of the questions.)

-The challenge for the interviewee is to make the most of the opportunity presented in the questions.
+The challenge for an interviewee is to make the most of the opportunies presented to them.
 Each question in an interview should be seen as an invitation to the candidate to reveal something valuable - a strength, a depth of experience, an insight, an attitude, character.

 ..  sidebar::